-Once you have the visa and are your new city you then take all the paperwork to the Social Security Administration office and apply in person for a SSN.
+Once you have the visa and are in your new city, you then take all the paperwork to the Social Security Administration office and apply in person for an SSN.

 What I wish I’d Known

-One major difference from Canada to US nursing is that hospitals here can and do cancel shifts if the census is low.
+One major difference from Canada to US nursing is that hospitals can cancel shifts if the census is low.
 You will have no sick time or paid vacation time which is different from Canada.

 Keep in mind that your Canadian credit score doesn’t count here.
 You will start with zero credit.
 This means you will need to be prepared for high deposits for housing rentals, cell phones, cars, etc. Over time you will build your US credit score.
 You will also need to get a US bank account.
 Travel nurse companies will require a US account to deposit your pay.

-As you can see the process to becoming approved to work in the US is complex.
-I don’t regret making the investment.
-I have learned a lot and made lasting friendships and had some wonderful experiences.
+As you can see, the process to become approved to work in the US is complex.
+I don’t regret investing.
+I have learned a lot and made lasting friendships, and had some wonderful experiences.